hvarS/myOwnTemplate/content/project/fifa/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "FIFA 2022 Predictor"
-summary: "A fun side project to predict the standings and outcome of the qualifying teams for FIFA 2022 to be held at Qatar."
+summary: "A fun side project to predict the standings and outcome of the qualifying teams for FIFA 2022 to be held at Qatar.
+The dataset takes into account the last 50 years of data and ranking informations , with special focus on recent performance of the teams.
+Also , many teams exist whose matchup was not seen at the highest stage , so there performance with mutually opponent team was taken into consideration."
 authors: []
 tags: [ML]
 categories: []